Documentation

 8. Trigger an outbound call (optional)

-If your project needs outbound calls — appointment reminders, lead follow-up, cold outreach — you can trigger them three ways:
+If your project needs outbound calls — appointment reminders, lead follow-up — you trigger them through the API:

-Most owners keep this tab open for the first week to learn what the agent handles well and what it does not.
-The platform's email digest sends a daily summary to your project's notification address.
+Most owners read every session in the first week to learn what the agent handles well and what it does not.
+For programmatic notification — a booking landed, a call ended — subscribe to webhooks.

 What you have now